Yaooo00/Comp_425_MainProject/README.md

 4. (.pkl) The information in the pkl file does not need to be modified.

 # Data Directory Structure
-Ensure that your data is organized under the data/kitti directory as follows:
+Ensure that your data is organized under the data/kitti directory as follows (You need to add these files to it yourself)
 ![image](https://github.com/user-attachments/assets/7393c9fb-980d-4e13-bd25-da2c9f5bb065)